Upgrade Your Home with a System Boiler

 A system boiler heats water straight from the mains (just like a combi boiler) making it an ideal option for flats or households, where a dry roof space is required.
 The hot water is pumped directly from the system boiler through the heating system to the radiators and hot water cylinder, generating a fast response and reduced running costs.

 By keeping the hot water in a storage tank, the system boiler can provide hot water for more than one outlet and at a higher pressure than a combi boiler.
-The storage of hot water in the hot water cylinder means that the boiler is less dependent upon flow of water from the cold water mains and can be used in areas where the water pressure is too low for a combi boiler to be used.
+The storage of hot water in the hot water cylinder means that system boilers are less dependent on the flow of water from the cold water mains.
+System boilers can be used in areas where the water pressure is too low for a combi boiler to be used.